 If you've got a question or need more information, there will always be someone at Monash who can help you.
 Here are a few options.

 Most questions you have will probably have been asked by other students.
-You can search ask.monash for answers to frequently asked questions 24 hours a day, seven days a week.
+You can search frequently asked questions for answers 24 hours a day, seven days a week.

 Most topics are covered, from ID cards, enrolment, fees, financial assistance, where to get course advice and much more.
 If you don't find what you're looking for, you can also send in your own question and our friendly team will provide you with an answer, usually within one business day.